FabianRechsteiner/geogirafe/README.md

 **Please note that GeoGirafe is at its very beginning, can strongly evolve and is therefore not intended for the moment to be used by people other than developers or contributors.**

+The project documentation can be found here: https://geogirafe.gitlab.io/gg-doc/.
-A demo instance of GeoGirafe can be tested here: [https://geogirafe.paloo.fr](https://geogirafe.paloo.fr).
+The demo instances of GeoGirafe can be tested here: https://geogirafe.paloo.fr.

 ## Goal